mybb/meta/architecture/mybb-1.9-theme-system.md

 - ### Naming
   - **Theme Packages**

-    Extension Package directories, in addition to uniquely identifying packages, will be used to determine their origin:
+    Extension Package directories, in addition to uniquely identifying Packages, will be used to determine their origin:
     - system (using reserved static names, e.g. `core` or `core.default`)
-    - instance-limited packages (using reserved, codename-incompatible format, referencing an internal ID, e.g. `theme.<id>` for Board Themes)
+    - instance-limited packages (using reserved, codename-incompatible format, referencing an internal ID, e.g. `theme.{id}` for Board Themes)
     - distributable packages (using the codename format enforced by the Extend platform: `[a-z_]+`)
-  - **Themelet Bundle Directories**
+  - **Namespaces**

-    Themelets supplied by Extensions (Themelet Bundles) are separated into directories indicating their target namespaces using the following formats:
+    - Generic Namespaces: `{name}` (`[a-z_]+`)
-    - normal namespaces `<name>/`
+    - Extension Namespaces: `ext-{codename}`

-    - Extension namespaces
+      Namespaces created for Plugins will use a prefix `ext-` to avoid collisions with Generic Namespaces.
-      - explicit `ext-<codename>/`
+  - **Namespace Directories**

-      - implicit `ext/` (resolved to the supplying Plugin's namespace)
+    Resources supplied by a Plugin, intended for its own namespace, can be placed in an `ext/` directory, which will be assigned to the Plugin-specific namespace `ext-{codename}` automatically.
   - **Resource Directories**

     Directories grouping Themelet Resources by type are named according to their purpose, rather than specific language or technology.